 - 2 1/2 cups semisweet chocolate chips

-- Add the 2 eggs and whisk them in.
-Then mix in the buttermilk.
+- Make a well in the center and add 2 eggs and whisk them in.
+Then mix in the buttermilk and melted butter.

 - After the cake is completely cooled, slice off the top "dome" portion of the cake using a serrated knife.
 This will help ensure a smoother flat top to the final cake.
 You can go ahead and eat the top that's been sliced off.

-- Spread the raspberry jam all over the top
+- Now that the cake is inside the springform, evenly spread the raspberry jam all over the top of the cake.

 - Melt 2 1/2 cups semisweet chocolate chips.
 Let them cool for about 2 minutes.

-- Beat the heavy cream on high speed right before stiff peaks form.
+- In a stand mixer, whisk the heavy cream on high speed right before stiff peaks form.

-- Add the melted chocolate to the heavy cream while continuing to mix.
+- Pour in the melted chocolate into the heavy cream while continuing to mix.

 - Pour the chocolate mousse on top of the raspberry jam and smooth it out with a decorating spatula.
 Chill in the refrigerator for at least 5 hours.

 - In a saucepan, bring 1/2 cup of heavy cream to a simmer.
-Pour it over 1 cup chocolate chips.
-Let it sit for about 1 minute then stir until smooth.
+Pour it over 1 cup of chocolate chips.
+Let it sit for about 1 minute then stir with a whisk until smooth.